The-RG-Archive/lifeinvader.com/README.md

 ## Current bug report:

 View picture feature
-- You could press on arrows to switch pictures too
 - If pressed on photos at the top of the profile it would also show up